This 2-day Jakarta itinerary is all you need to make the most of your little time in Jakarta.

 Speaking of my room, which didn’t qualify as one of the superior rooms they had, was clean, tidy and equipped with the standard furniture and amenity, including a bathtub with a view.

 Speaking of the facilities offered by Manhattan Hotel Jakarta, guests can use a gym, swimming pool, sauna and steam all for free.

 The hotel also serves a great buffet breakfast including an array of food, dessert, and fruits.
 But one thing I loved about the hotel the most was its strategic location.
 Located just next to Kuningan City Mall, the location of Manhattan Hotel, without any doubt, felt like living right in the middle of the city.

-Have you been to the Jakarta?
-Do you have anything to add to the itinerary?
+Have you been to Jakarta?
+Do you have anything to add to this Jakarta travel itinerary?

 Also Read: My First Impression Of Indonesia

 Disclaimer: I visited Indonesia on a blog trip with Indonesia Tourism and Malindo Air.
 While my trip and experiences were sponsored by them, all recommendations provided above are solely mine.
 I only recommend what I personally try, and find worth appreciating.